Beams logo

 How customer feedback works

-Customers give feedback at two points — after the site visit and after project completion.
-Your ratings feed into your Builder Level and public profile.
+Customers review you at two moments — after you quote, and at project sign-off.
+Both use the same 5-star scale and feed your Builder Level and public profile.

 The Reputation System captures customer feedback at two moments and feeds it into your Builder Level and the public ratings on your profile.
 The article describes how it works.